 Works well for kids, pets, and adults.
 Nice design in a waterproof mattress cover.
 Cotton terry surface feels comfortable on the skin.
 Will fit the mattress tightly with an elastic band on the sheet.
-You can run it through a washing machine for easy cleaning.
+Can be run through a washing machine for easy cleaning.

 May cause you to feel hot or sweat during the night because of the waterproof membrane.

-May not give you the highest level of waterproof protection for your mattress.
+May not give your mattress the highest level of waterproof protection.

 Some liquids may penetrate this material over time.

 Hypoallergenic cotton terry fabric for comfort.
 Uses elastic around the entire edge of the sheet to give you a tight fit on the mattress.
-Elastic bottom offers a secure fit.
 Keeps out dust mites and bacteria.
-Well-constructed sheet with a 15-year warranty.
+Well-constructed sheet.

 May make you feel hot as you sleep on it.
 Creates noise as you move around on it.

-Some people won't like the thin material, as it won't give you the highest level of protection.
+Some people don't like the thin material, as it doesn't give you the highest level of protection.